 There is a four-year waiting period after the Chapter 13 Bankruptcy dismissal date to qualify for Conventional Loans.

 Qualifying For Mortgage After Chapter 7 Bankruptcy

 Home Buyers can qualify for home loans after Chapter 7 Bankruptcy.

 Here are the waiting periods to qualify for home loans after Chapter 7 Bankruptcy:

 - FHA Loans require a two year waiting period after Chapter 7

-- Conventional Loans require a four year waiting period after Chapter 7 Bankruptcy discharge date
+- Conventional Loans require a four-year waiting period after Chapter 7 Bankruptcy discharged date

-Home Buyers who need to qualify for home loans after bankruptcy or outstanding collections and/or charge offs with a direct lender with no mortgage lender overlays on government and/or conventional loans can contact us at The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at email@example.com.
+Home Buyers who need to qualify for home loans after bankruptcy or outstanding collections and/or charge-offs with a direct lender with no mortgage lender overlays on government and/or conventional loans can contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
 We are available 7 days a week including evenings, weekends, holidays.